investian/investian.in/content/pages/index.md

           Intrinsic Values

-          *   Simulate a portfolio of handpicked quality stocks and backtest the performance

-          ***BONUS:*** A practical simulation case study for buying/selling equities in real-time market and constructing an virtual portfolio worth ₹10,00,000 and backtest it's performance.
-All for free.
+          ***BONUS:*** A practical simulation case study for buying/selling equities in real-time market and constructing an virtual portfolio of handpicked stocks worth ₹10,00,000 and backtest it's performance.

           *All for just ₹99!*